 Don’t end the adventure here as there are more unique spots to be found in the same valley as Lugnason Falls.
 Follow the jungle trail downstream to where you will find man-made aqua ducts and an epic cold spring perfect for swimming!

 Instead of heading back to the entrance the same way you came, you can find a set of steep wooden stairs near the cold spring that lead up and out of the valley to the main road.

-Aqua ducts at Zodiac Falls Siquijor
+Aqua ducts at Zodiac Falls

-The Lagaan Falls entrance fee is 30 pesos and parking is free.
+The entrance fee is 30 pesos and parking is free.
 At the entrance, local guides will offer to take you down to the falls but this is not necessary as the trail is clearly marked.

 It takes around 15-minutes to walk along a dirt trail underneath a dense rainforest canopy to reach the first level of this Siquijor waterfall.

-On the way down to these Siquijor Falls
+On the way down to the falls

 Don’t forget to follow the jungle trail upstream to where you will find small freshwater rock pools and natural jacuzzis.
 The lush jungle that surrounds Lagaan Falls is what makes this place so tranquil

 You could easily spend a few hours here jumping from pool to pool and swinging from the tree swings and not get bored.